openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 .. note::

     This step is optional.
-SEPAL provides the folowing options by default:
+SEPAL provides the following options by default:

     -   **Correction**: :guilabel:`SR`, :guilabel:`BRDF`
     -   **Pixel filters**: No filters